PSMC3 interacting protein

-GT198 is a human oncogene (gene symbol PSMC3IP, alias TBPIP or Hop2) located within the BRCA1 locus at chromosome 17q21.
-It encodes protein product named GT198, Hop2 or TBPIP.
-The GT198 gene is found to be mutated with its protein overexpressed in human cancers including breast and ovarian cancers.
+PSMC3 interacting protein, also called homologous-pairing protein 2 homolog, is a protein which in humans is encoded by the gene PSMC3IP (aliases include GT198, TBPIP, and HOP2).
+The gene is located within the BRCA1 locus at chromosome 17q21.
+The PSMC3IP gene is often found mutated and overexpressed in certain human cancers including breast and ovarian cancers.

 GT198 acts as a DNA repair factor responsible for error-free repair of DNA double-strand breaks.
 GT198 also controls gene regulation, including steroid hormone-mediated gene activation as a steroid hormone receptor coactivator.

 Similar to BRCA1, GT198 is a breast and ovarian cancer susceptibility gene with germline mutations found in a small percentage of early-onset breast and ovarian cancer families.

 Gene

 GT198 is located at the long arm of human chromosome 17 (17q21).
 GT198 spans 5.5 kilobase pairs (Kb) and contains eight exons.
 GT198 is located 470 Kb proximal to BRCA1 and 2.9 megabase pairs (Mb) distal to Her2/neu between the two cancer genes.
 It is currently unknown if genetic instability of each gene could affect neighboring cancer genes.
 GT198 is found to have mutation, amplification, recombination and distance translocation in germline DNA of one case of human breast cancer.